scalacenter/course-management-tools/README.md

 ## Introduction

+This application contains a number of utilities to manage Lightbend courses.
+It assumes a certain structure of the master repository that contains the course exercises.
+More details on these requirements can be found in the `Requirements` section below.

+The aforementioned utilities are:

+### studentify

-This application will generate a *student* repository based on a course master repository.
+`studentify` generates a *student* repository from a given course master repository.

 A student will clone a copy of the generated student repository, load it in his/her favorite IDE (IntelliJ or Eclipse).